 - Use corner punches to round the corners for a polished look.

-- Some sparkle mist spray or paint if you're crafty (be sure to not go too heavy with the spray or you'll end up with ruined programs—yikes!)
+- Some sparkle mist spray or paint if you're crafty (be sure not to go too heavy with the spray, or you'll end up with ruined programs—yikes!)

 And there you have it!
 A beautiful wedding program fan that can save you hundreds of dollars and give you some bonding time with your bridal squad.